NeutralDan/TeacherTraining/Reflections and Actions/CurrentReflections.md

 > Revisit this point during my work on the assignment, and once I believe I have finished it.
 Is my work taking into account multiple sides of the argument?
 Is my reasearch up to date and meaningful?
 Have I considered all the angles?
 ---

+## Knowledge Audit
+---

+There are still some gaps in my knowledge:
+* HTML, ASCII and some binary maths are the key areas I need to improve my knowledge in.

+> Work on these areas of knowledge before I need to teach them!
+---